Radiotherapy to treat DCIS

 Radiotherapy to the breast can sometimes lead to long-term side effects, but most of these are rare.

-After radiotherapy some women develop red ‘spidery’ marks (telangiectasia) on the skin because small blood vessels are damaged.
+After radiotherapy, some women develop red ‘spidery’ marks (telangiectasia) on the skin because small blood vessels have been damaged.
 These affect how the breast looks but are harmless.
 Your skin may also have a slightly darker tone.
 It’s not unusual for the breast to feel firmer, and over months or years, it may shrink slightly in size.

 Let your surgeon or breast care nurse know if you’re unhappy with the shape of the treated breast or if it isn’t the same size as your other breast.
 There are often reconstructive techniques that can be done to improve this.

-Rarely, radiotherapy weakens the ribs in the treated area, making them more likely to fracture than normal.
+Rarely, radiotherapy weakens the ribs in the treated area, making them more likely to fracture.

-If you’re worried about the risk of developing particular side effects from radiotherapy, talk it over with your clinical oncologist (radiotherapist).
+If you’re worried about the risk of developing particular side effects from radiotherapy, talk it over with your cancer specialist.